google/WebFundamentals/src/_langs/en/tools/javascript/native-development/webview.markdown

 collection: native-development
 key-takeaways:
   webview:
-    - Debug WebViews in native Android apps.
+    - Enable WebView debugging in your native Android app; debug WebViews in Chrome DevTools.
+    - Access list of debug-enabled WebViews via <strong>chrome://inspect</strong>.
+    - Debugging WebViews is the same as debugging a web page through <a href="tools/setup/remote-debugging">remote debugging</a>.
 ---
 {% wrap content%}

-On Android 4.4 (KitKat) or later, you can use DevTools to debug WebView content in native Android applications.
+On Android 4.4 (KitKat) or later, use DevTools to debug WebView content in native Android applications.

 {% include modules/toc.liquid %}